A Close Look at Revelation 2 and 3 With Q and A

 But as for the cowardly, the faithless, the polluted, the murderers, the fornicators, the sorcerers, the idolaters, and all liars, their place will be in the lake that burns with fire and sulfur, which is the second death (Rev. 21:8, NRSV).

 Some take offense at Christians holding on, but it was the Lord Himself who commanded them to do this.
-It wasn’t some false teacher, but the Lord of lords himself.
+It wasn't some false teacher, but the Lord of lords himself.
 Such a teaching is as Christian as they come.
-Dear reader, if your theology doesn’t include (or allow for) this fact about Christian living and grace, then make the vital changes now.
+Dear reader, if your Christian theology doesn't include (or allow for) this fact about Christian living and grace, then make the vital changes now.
 Whoever taught you that was not speaking the truth of God, even though he may be extremely popular.

 The Promises

 Please note who will be the beneficiaries of the promises.
 Again, they are the overcomers, as we saw with the other church groups in chapters 2 and 3.
-Notice the words—do his will to the end:
+Notice the words -- do his will to the end:

-To him who overcomes and does my will to the end, I will give authority over the nations—“He will rule them with an iron scepter; he will dash them to pieces like pottery”—just as I have received authority from my Father.
+To him who overcomes and does my will to the end, I will give authority over the nations -- "He will rule them with an iron scepter; he will dash them to pieces like pottery" -- just as I have received authority from my Father.
 I will also give him the morning star (2:26-28).

 The overcomer will be given ruling authority over the nations and also the morning star.
 Elsewhere in Revelation we read of the morning star and learn that it is Jesus: